 This might be a good solution for me, as I have a tile floor in my bathroom and it is cracked in places.

-When I had the vanity installed that I bought January 2017, the guy I hired to install it ended up cracking it even more.
+When I had the vanity installed that I ordered January 2017, the guy I hired to install it ended up cracking it even more.

 So it’s not at all a pretty sight!